Changissnz/selfinterest/README.md

-and also a "creature of habit", whose habits of patterns become observable and quantitatively measurable in some ways, like clockwork, can be understood by artificial axioms defined for these traits and the spatiotemporal matches of the actual with the expected, by use of these artificial axioms, serve as confirmation tests for the degree of understanding this human being.
+and also a "creature of habit", whose habits of patterns become observable and quantitatively measurable in some ways, like clockwork, can be understood by artificial axioms defined for these traits, and the spatiotemporal matches of the actual with the expected, by use of these artificial axioms, serve as confirmation tests for the degree of understanding this human being.
 The famous philosopher David Hume, in his Treatise on Human Nature, argues that